altunixon/wips/lns/altina_ln/ASP-52-.md

 “Isn’t my sword broken… …”

-Shifting his gaze to the middle on the tent.
+Shifting his gaze to the middle on the tent.<br/>

-Altina’s sword was lying inside a coffin-like casing.
+Altina’s sword was lying inside a coffin-like casing.<br/>

-Regis could only nod his head without saying anything.
+Regis could only nod his head without saying anything.<br/>

 While fighting off the Varden’s army, they encountered Franziska of the Penard Pendu.
-The result was that the Grand Tonnerre Quatre broke.
+The result was that the Grand Tonnerre Quatre broke.<br/>

-Although they brought along as it was the symbol of the regiment, the sword could not be used.
+Although they brought along as it was the symbol of the regiment, the sword could not be used.<br/>

 Altina used a normal longsword as a substitute.
-However, she could not show her full power even while practicing in the rain.
+However, she could not show her full power even while practicing in the rain.<br/>

-Altina had been in low spirits.
+Altina had been in low spirits.<br/>

-Regis opened the letter which was beside the map.
+Regis opened the letter which was beside the map.<br/>

-Altina then turned her head over to him.
+Altina then turned her head over to him.<br/>

 “What is it?”